cheery/lever/README.md

     a.rjust(width, fillchar=' ')
     a.repeat(n)

+ TODO: Consider similar sample programs for lists, dicts, sets, slots.

+ TODO: Make a slot type, add syntax *a  to access and retrieve value from
+       a slot.

  TODO: Provide a way to convert item into an iterator, then retrieving
        the first element and the subsequent iterator, eg. `x = (seq ==> rest)`

- TODO: Provide a way to declare attributes
+ TODO: Provide a way to declare attributes and attribute methods.

  TODO: Add modules (module scoping, mainly)